WithSecureLabs/cloud-wiki/docs/aws/services/Lambda.md

 * Review your Lambda functions’ security groups, ensuring they have minimal privilege policies
 * Review how your Lambda functions connect to DynamoDB and S3, use VPC-enabled Lambda functions and VPC endpoints where possible
 * Where VPC endpoints are used, avoid associating all subnets with VPC endpoints, associate only subnets that need access to required endpoint resources
-* Lock down VPC endpoint policies to only permitted actions or resources
+* Lock down VPC endpoint policies to only allow access to permitted resources
+* Are they using [code signing](https://aws.amazon.com/blogs/aws/new-code-signing-a-trust-and-integrity-control-for-aws-lambda/)?
+Probably not worth it if the project team's not already set up for it, but worth considering as part of long-term security improvements for sensitive environments or highly privileged functions

 ## Operational Notes

-Any content related to operational considerations (I.E useful to know but not directly to be checked as part of an assessment) goes here.
-Good examples include how the service interacts with other services within AWS, or common deployment architectures/considerations.
+### Lambda URLs
+Call Lambdas directly via URL, instead of invoking via an AWS API call or integration with other service.

+#### IAM and SCP Configuration
+-   To prevent an account’s principals from invoking functions via URLs, deny:
+	- `lambda:InvokeFunctionUrl`
+-   To prevent creation of function URL configs altogether, deny:
+	- `lambda:CreateFunctionUrlConfig`
+	- `lambda:UpdateFunctionUrlConfig`
+-   The `lambda:FunctionUrlAuthType` policy condition key applies to the above actions and can be used to limit how they're used

+This is documented in the AWS documentation at [https://docs.aws.amazon.com/lambda/latest/dg/urls-auth.html#urls-governance](https://docs.aws.amazon.com/lambda/latest/dg/urls-auth.html#urls-governance)

 ## External Links